Amelia Vega

-Amelia Vega Polanco (/es/; born 7 November 1984) is a Dominican actress, model, author, singer and beauty queen.
+Amelia Patricia Vega Polanco (/es/; born 7 November 1984) is a Dominican actress, model, author, singer and beauty queen.
 At the age of 18, she won the Miss Universe 2003 pageant, becoming the first ever Miss Universe from the Dominican Republic, as well as the youngest winner since 1994.

 Early life

 Amelia Vega was born in Santiago de los Caballeros on November 7, 1984.
 Her father Otto Miguel Vega Rasuk is a general physician with offices in New York and Miami.
 Her mother, Patricia Amelia Polanco Álvarez, is one of the first women to graduate as a pilot in the Dominican Republic and represented the country in the 1980 Miss World pageant.
-Both of her parents have origins in Santiago de los Caballeros.
-She is of Colonial Spanish and Lebanese descent.